The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 “I had just poured us some wine,” Diego joined in, “when a man I didn’t know rose up from behind the bar.
 He must have entered the tavern while we were out – we did leave the door unlocked.
 He had a shawl wrapped around his face and a gun in his hand.
 I expect we surprised him when he was looking for money at the bar… He ordered us to keep silent.
 I was afraid he would shoot Victoria, so I tried to get closer to him, to shield her…”

-“Then Zorro appeared.
+“Then appeared.
 He’d followed us and must have seen what was happening through a window.
-He wanted to disarm the man, but before he could get close enough, he stepped on a creaky floorboard and the bandit heard him,” continued.
+He wanted to disarm the man, but before he could get close enough, he stepped on a creaky floorboard and the bandit heard him,” Victoria continued.
 “He turned around and Diego jumped him, catching his hand.
 They started to struggle and… the gun went off.
 Zorro couldn’t help him in time.”

 “And then what?”

 “That man escaped.
-He pushed Zorro away from the door and ran for it.
+He pushed away from the door and ran for it.
 Diego was wounded, I thought he was dead, I tried to stop the bleeding… Zorro didn’t know if he should help me or chase after the man that did it.
 He pursued him, but lost him in some alley.
 He didn’t know where to go until he heard the horse.”

 “But he didn’t catch him?”